Differential Geometry of the Mixed Hodge Metric: Special Case: is Abelian

 which maps each element $g\in\pi_1(X,x)$ to $1\in\Z$.
 By the work of Morgan \cite{M}, the quotients $J_x/J_x^k$ carry functorial mixed Hodge structures constructed from the minimal model of the de Rham algebra of $X$.
 We follow Hain's alternative approach \cite{hain}; the mixed Hodge structure on $J_x/J_x^k$ can be described using so called iterated integrals as follows: The iterated integral on $\theta_1,\dots,\theta_r\in\EE^1(X)$,

 assigns to each smooth path $\gamma:[0,1]\to X$ the integral of $\theta_1\cdots\theta_r$ over the standard simplex in $\R^r$, i.e.

 Such an iterated integral is said to have length $r$.
-The spaces $\Hom_{\Z}(J_x/J^{s+1}_x,\C)$ can be described as spaces of certain linear combinations of iterated integrals of lengths $\le s$.
+The spaces $\Hom_{\Z}(J_x/J^{s+1}_x,\C)$ can be described as spaces of certain linear combinations of iterated integrals of lengths $\le s$, the so called \emph{homotopy functionals}.
 We only need their description for $s=2$: \begin{thm}[ { \cite[Prop.
 3.1.]{hain}}] The iterated integral

 is a homotopy functional if and only if $\theta_1,\dots,\theta_r$ are closed and

 \end{thm} The mixed Hodge structure $(F,W)$ on $\Hom_{\Z}(J_x/J^{s+1}_x,\C)$ is described on the level of iterated integrals as follows.
 Such a sum belongs $F^p$ if and only if each integrand $\theta_1\cdots\theta_k$ contains at least $p$ terms $\theta_j\in\Omega^1(X)$.
 As for the weight filtration, $\alpha$ belongs to $W_k$ if and only if $\alpha$ is representable by a sum of iterated integrals of length $\leq k$ plus the number of logarithmic terms $dz_j/z_j$ in the integrand.